fpv-iplab/rulstm/README.md

 Please also see the project web page at [http://iplab.dmi.unict.it/rulstm](http://iplab.dmi.unict.it/rulstm).

-If you use the code/models hosted in this repository, please cite the following paper:
+If you use the code/models hosted in this repository, please cite the following papers:

 ```
 @article{furnari2020rulstm,